 Part A#

-Develop strategies to address analysed client needs in a ‘real’ project that could be solved with detailed technical solutions in later stages.
+Analyse the existing building and develop strategies to address analysed client needs in a ‘real’ project that could be solved with detailed technical solutions in later stages.

 A1 Physical Building Model#

-Make a model of the existing building document it with photos and then adpat it into a proposed building working in your team.
+Make a model of the existing building document it with photos and then adapt it into a proposed building working in your team.
 We will provide limited new modelling material and encourage you to reuse the material used in the previous years.

 The model should be: